SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-basics/spring-cloud-stream-basics.md

 ## What You'll Learn
 Duration: 0:02:00

 This codelab will help you get started with Spring Cloud Stream.
-We'll quickly cover some basic fundamentals before jumping in to actual creating some Spring Cloud Stream microservices to see the framework in action.
+We'll quickly cover some basic fundamentals before jumping in to actually creating some Spring Cloud Stream microservices to see the framework in action.

 You'll learn:
 * Spring Cloud Stream Basics